CREATIVE AGING CLASSES

 Staged Stories 1

-Beyond Staged Stories is open to students who have completed Staged Stories 1, 2 and 3.
-This is an in-person course offered for people ages 55+.
+Beyond Staged Stories is open to students who have completed Staged Stories 1& 2.
+This is an in-person course offered for adults ages 55+.

 Cost: $125